eudoxia0/interim/README.md

         nil))))
 ~~~

-Here, we're defining a region `rho`, allocating an integer in that region, the
+Here, we're defining a region `rho`, allocating an integer in that region, then
 defining a region `rho'`, and allocating another integer in that region.
 Now
 notice what happens if we try to store `p'` in `p`: